 CBC Engagement: Since 1971, Members of the Congressional Black Caucus (CBC) have been called the “Conscience of the Congress,” uplifting the voices of the voiceless and fighting for the most vulnerable among us.
 The CBC collectively represents 82 million Americans, including over 17 million African Americans.
 Many of whom are concerned about how the Trump Administration will impact their daily lives but maybe should be concerned about the lack of impact their CBC representative has.

 The CBC is working every day to uplift these concerns and hold both Congress and this Administration accountable.
 On the Hill, the CBC is hosting briefings, forums, and roundtables to provide a platform for the issues most important in our communities.
 Off the Hill, CBC is engaging people where they are by hosting events outside the beltway that address problems in our communities and bring resources that make them better places to live and work.
-Whether on or off the Hill, the CBC will prioritize outreach to marginalized communities by:
+Whether on or off the Hill, the CBC says they will prioritize outreach to marginalized communities by:

 - Engaging communities in constructive dialogue;